-This course will require the completion of 11 different lab-based activities Including preparation, experimentation, calculations and analysis.
-The topic of the experiment will loosely mirror that of lecture to give you an opportunity to prove to yourself what we are learning in class is valid.
-Towards the end of the syllabus are the guides for lab safety, notebook formatting, and the formal report.
+This course will require the completion of 11 different lab-based activities including preparation, experimentation, calculations, and analysis.
+The topic of the experiment will loosely mirror that of the lecture to give an opportunity to prove to yourself what we are learning in class is valid.
+Towards the end of the syllabus are the guides for notebook formatting, and lab safety.